Brian Wilson: Interviews and memoirs

 Wilson admitted to having a poor memory and occasionally lying in interviews to "test" people.
-Westword contributor Michael Roberts wrote in 2000 that Wilson's "public statements over time have tended to reiterate those of whoever's supervising his activities at the moment".

-In October 1991, Wilson published his first memoir, Wouldn't It Be Nice: My Own Story, written with journalist Todd Gold.
+His first memoir, Wouldn't It Be Nice: My Own Story, was written with journalist Todd Gold and published in October 1991.
 Landy was a close partner in the writing and production process.
 It was subsequently discredited by Wilson's biographers, including Peter Ames Carlin, who writes that the book had plagiarized excerpts from earlier biographies.
 The memoir prompted defamation lawsuits from Mike Love and Al Jardine, as well as his brother Carl and their mother Audree.

-In later years, many writers found Wilson challenging to interview, as his responses were usually curt or lacking in substance.
+In later years, many writers found Wilson challenging to interview, as his responses were usually curt or lacking in substance, and he often ended interviews abruptly.
 (Note: David Oppenheim, recalling his 1966 interview with Wilson, remembered, "we tried to talk with him but didn't get much out of him.
-Some guy said 'He's not verbal.)
-He often ended interviews abruptly.
-(Note: Edgers wrote in 2000 that "no writer will ever understand Brian Wilson", highlighting his often "clipped and conflicting" responses, adding that he "generally makes it clear to interviewers that he would rather be somewhere else – and that's when he's feeling good".)
+Some guy said 'He's not verbal.
+Westword contributor Michael Roberts wrote in 2000 that Wilson's "public statements over time have tended to reiterate those of whoever's supervising his activities at the moment".
+Edgers wrote in 2000 that "no writer will ever understand Brian Wilson", highlighting his often "clipped and conflicting" responses, adding that he "generally makes it clear to interviewers that he would rather be somewhere else – and that's when he's feeling good".)
 A second memoir, I Am Brian Wilson, written by journalist Ben Greenman after several months of interviews, followed in October 2015.
 Asked about negative remarks in the book, Love rejected Wilson as its author and argued that he was "not in charge of his life, like I am mine".
 (Note: The Charlotte Observers Theoden Janes surmised in 2017 that despite Wilson's widely documented past struggles with mental illness, he appeared to be actively involved in major projects like his second memoir and a concert tour, indicating he could choose to decline interviews if he wished.
 During the late-2010s filming of Long Promised Road, Wilson remarked to a journalist that he had not "had a friend to talk to in three years".)